dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 I solved part 1 quickly with my dgraph library, and had the solution, **twice**! for part 2 (both versions worked on samples), but a bug in the input processor incorrectly characterized inner and outer ports.
 Ugh!
 Nevertheless, even after 24 hours, I was 2184 on the leaderboard.
 I guess it was hard.

+### Day 21: Springdroid Adventure ###

+This was 3 instruction combinatorial logic.
+Part 1 was easy, even after finishing Donut Maze a little after midnight (after party and beer).
+Part 2 included a zinger of jump of 5 after a running start rather than the usual 4.
+That sent me to bed.
+Rising late, I worked it out, but it was work.
+I left lots of fumbled attempts and notes in the code.

 ---

 ## Stats